Panda Express Mushroom Chicken

 This can be tricky – cook it too little and it’s unsafe, but cook it too long and it’s rubbery!

 When we’re cooking with these bite-sized pieces, though, the job gets a bit easier.
 Once the pieces are browned on both sides, they’re likely cooked through.
-To be safe, though, you can use a digital thermometer to make sure the temperature has reached 165°F.

-Why is Panda Express chicken so tender?
+Why is mushroom chicken at Panda so tender?

 Two reasons: baking soda and cornstarch!

-In other words, the baking soda tenderizes and breaks down the proteins in the meat further than your average acidic marinade.
-The baking soda and cornstarch together help the chicken brown and the exterior crisp up quickly and deliciously without drying out the meat, keeping it moist and juicy!
+The baking soda and cornstarch together help the chicken brown.
+The exterior crisps up quickly and deliciously without drying out the meat, keeping it moist and juicy!

 Enjoy!